Conquer Divide: Style, influences and lyrical content

-The band's style has been described as metalcore, post-hardcore, alternative rock, and hard rock.
-Among the band's influences are August Burns Red, We Came as Romans and Parkway Drive, while Demi Lovato is one of Castillo's favorite singers.
-Others have noted similarities in the band's sound to metalcore bands such as Attack Attack! which has led them to be labeled "scenecore" by MetalSucks.
+Conquer Divide's style has been primarily described as metalcore, post-hardcore and alternative rock.
+Among the band's influences are Architects, We Came as Romans, and Parkway Drive, while Demi Lovato is one of Castillo's favorite singers.
+Others have noted similarities in the band's sound to metalcore bands such as Attack Attack!.

+Although the band's self-titled debut album is primarily a metalcore record, its successor Slow Burn features a more varied alternative rock and hard rock sound, while preserving the band's original metalcore style on some tracks.

 The lyrical content of the band's music is inspired mainly by personal experiences, which include dealings with prior band members, family, addiction, and relationships.